Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 Finally, we now have 5 dataframes, each one containing only the information from a single blade.

+BESPREEK:
+Why do you report the mean and standard deviation of the blades?
+Does it have a connection to the location of the bin locations or widths?

 ## Wrapping blades

 Let's implement a static shift to the AoA values from the original, non-binned, DataFrame.
 Note that a static shift in AoA values does not change any objective information.
 We should be able to find the exact same $Q$ value as we did in the previous section.

+SIT 'n PRENTJIE IN VAN HOE 'n LEM op die OPR val

 ``` py linenums="1" hl_lines="3"
 df_prox_1_shifted = df_prox_1.copy(deep=True)